syncfusion-content/jsp-docs/jsp/PivotGrid/Getting-Started.md

 ---
-title: Getting Started for React JS PivotGrid
+title: Getting Started with JSP PivotGrid Control | Syncfusion
-description: How to create a PivotGrid with data source.
+description: Learn here all about getting started with Syncfusion Essential JSP PivotGrid control, its elements, and more.
 platform: JSP
 control: PivotGrid
 documentation: ug
 keywords: ejpivotgrid, pivotgrid, jsp pivotgrid
 ---

-# Getting started
+# Getting started with JSP PivotGrid

 This section explains how to populate the pivot grid in your application with **JSP** wrapper classes of EJ controls.
 This section covers only the minimal features that are needed to get started with the pivot grid.